All Saints' College, Perth

 All Saints' College is an independent Anglican co-educational early learning, primary, and secondary day school, located in Bull Creek, a southern suburb of Perth, Western Australia.
 The college is situated on 19 ha, approximately 10 km south of the Perth central business district.

-The college was founded in 1981 as the first coeducational Anglican secondary school in the Perth metropolitan area and the first Anglican secondary school in the southern suburbs, and now caters for students from pre-kindergarten to Year 12/13.
+The college was founded in 1981 as the first coeducational Anglican secondary school in the Perth metropolitan area and the first Anglican secondary school in the southern suburbs, and now caters for students from kindergarten to Year 12/13.
 (Note: The Western Australian education system normally finishes at Year 12.
 All Saints' College allows students to take the Year 12 courses over two calendar years, which are referred to as Years 12 and 13.)

 History

 Planning for the college began in 1979, and the first enrolment was accepted in that year.
 Construction began in 1980 and the first classes were held in 1981.
 Initially the college had approximately 100 students, in years 7 and 8.

 The chapel was built in 1989, and the junior school in 1992.
 The swimming pool and learning centre were added in 2001.
 A student gathering area named The Common was installed in 2008.

 In late 2009, the college adopted a new logo.

 A new indoor sports centre was completed in August 2010.
 During 2010, the senior school library was expanded, re-opening at the start of the 2011 academic year.

 A new performing arts theatre was built in 2012, and opened in 2013.